Hadronic structure on the light-front II: QCD strings, Wilson lines and potentials: Introduction

 More specifically, first principle approaches -- lattice and semi-classics -- are focused on the ground state properties of the QCD vacuum, both using an Euclidean time formulation.
 Hadrons are then studied via certain correlation functions.
 However, a significant part of the experimental information -- parton distribution functions (PDFs) used in deep inelastic inclusive processes, and distribution amplitudes (DAs) used for exclusive processes -- are defined using light front kinematics, and therefore are not directly accessible by the Euclidean formulation.
 Only recently, the first attempt to formulate the appropriate kinematical limits~\cite{Ji:2013dva}, and use the lattice for calculating the PDFs and PDAs~\cite{Zhang:2017bzy,Alexandrou:2018pbm} were carried out with some success.

 Bringing the two sides of hadronic physics together is not just a technical issue related with kinematics.
 Even the main pillars of the theory -- confinement and chiral symmetry breaking -- become contentious.
 In particular, 60 years ago Nambu and Jona-Lasinio (NJL) \cite{Nambu:1961tp} have explained that pions are light because they are near-massless vacuum waves due to the spontaneous breaking of chiral symmetry.
 The mechanism creating the vacuum quark condensate and the ensuing organization using chiral perturbation theory, have since been discussed and confirmed in countless papers.
 More importantly, the QCD vacuum characteristics in the mesoscopic limit reveal multi-quark correlations captured by universal spectral fluctuations in the {\em Zero Mode Zone} (ZMZ)~\cite{Verbaarschot:1993pm}, analogous to the universal conductance fluctuations around the Fermi surface in dirty metals~\cite{Montambaux:1997svv}, an unambiguous signature of the topological nature of the spontaneous breaking of chiral symmetry.
 And yet, parton dynamics is still treated as if the vacuum be ``empty" and quark-partons massless.
-There were even suggestions that on the light front there are no condensates~\cite{Brodsky:2009zd,Brodsky:2012ku}, and that pions are massless due to other reasons~\cite{DeTeramond:2021jnn}, although recently these arguments were revisited~\cite{Ji:2020baz}.
+There were even suggestions that on the light front there are no condensates~\cite{Brodsky:2009zd,Brodsky:2012ku}, although recently these arguments were revisited~\cite{Ji:2020baz}.
+Pions were also argued to be massless due to other reasons~\cite{DeTeramond:2021jnn},

 Another serious gap between hadron spectroscopy in the rest frame and on the light front, is due to the complex and dynamical nature of the relativistic boost operator: what can be a static potential in one frame, can well become partons on the light front.
 But even more striking is the difference in the very logical structure of the theory.
 In the rest frame spectroscopists start from certain Hamiltonians and derive the wave function, like in atomic or nuclear physics.
 On the light front, phenomenologists mostly deal with Parton Distribution Functions (PDFs) or Distribution Amplitudes (DAs), matrix elements of the density matrices or the wave functions obtained from experiment or lattice simulations.
 Few considerations of the light front Hamiltonians and wave functions are mostly guessed rather than derived.